ichizhov/ExtensibleCommands/Docs/Section3.md

 ## 3.5.
 Error handling.

 One of the key advantages of Extensible Commands is the semi-automatic handling of exceptions.
-Every command object must define Execute() method that will be executed as part of running this command.
-For Composite commands, Execute() method is simply an iteration through Execute() methods of child commands.
-For Simple commands Execute() method needs to be defined programmatically.
+Every command object must define an Execute() method that will be executed as part of running this command.
+For Composite commands, the Execute() method is simply an iteration through Execute() methods of child commands.
+For Simple commands, the Execute() method needs to be defined programmatically.

-Internally, Execute() method is launched from the Run() method that gets called either directly from the code, or from a parent command.
+Internally, the Execute() method is launched from the Run() method that gets called either directly from the code, or from a parent command.
 Extensible Commands defines its own exception type, ExtensibleCommandsException, that is caught within every Run() method.
 Exceptions of other types (i.e. not derived from ExtensibleCommandsException) are not caught by the framework and will propagate outside of it.
 Once an ExtensibleCommandsException is caught, it is stored in the Exception property of the Command class, the command state is set to Failed, and the EventFailure event is generated.

 If the “offending” command is top-level (i.e. it is not invoked from another command), this is the end of the process.
-If it is a part of a Composite or a Decorator command, the error will bubble up to the parent command and further up until it reaches the top-level command while setting all of these parent commands to Failed state and generating EventFailure for each of these commands.
+If it is a part of a Composite or a Decorator command, the error will bubble up to the parent command and further up through the ancestor commands until it reaches the top-level command while setting all of these ancestor commands to Failed state and generating EventFailure for each of these commands.
 From there, any error processing module may easily subscribe to the Failed event on any command of interest and handle the error in accordance with the supplied error information, and with the requirements of the application.

 ![Figure 4](Figures/Figure4.png)